yogthos/markdown-clj/README.md

 ## Usage ClojureScript

-The ClojureScript portion works the same as above except that the entry function is called `mdToHtml`.
+The ClojureScript portion works the same as above except that the entry function is called `md->html`.
 It accepts a string followed by the options as its input, and returns the resulting HTML string:

 ```clojure